Gas prices could hit $3 nationwide Memorial Day weekend

 Fuel prices were not expected to rise this high this year.
 But a constellation of factors have contributed to the spike, including rising oil prices, geopolitical developments and the strong economy.

-Seventeen states were already at $3 per gallon as of Wednesday afternoon, according to GasBuddy.
+At least 17 states were already at $3 per gallon as of Thursday, according to GasBuddy.

 The good news?
 This might be the peak.
 Gas prices often hit their high around this time of year and start declining throughout the summer.

 The bad news?
-At a national average of $2.95 per gallon as of Wednesday.
-The price was 59 cents per gallon higher than a year earlier, according to AAA.
+At a national average of $2.96 a gallon as of Thursday.
+The price was 59 cents a gallon higher than a year earlier, according to AAA.
 That means the average 15-gallon tank fuel-up is nearly $9 extra.

 Perhaps the biggest reason for the recent increase are oil prices that have hit a 41-month high after the Organization of the Petroleum Exporting Countries extended production cuts and the strong global economy stoked demand.